DO YOU HAVE QUESTIONS BEFORE YOU APPLY?

 research placements.
 Students will work three hours per week with an undergraduate

 or graduate student/faculty mentor team.
 For the L.E.A.R.N. cohorts, the formal 12-week

 apprenticeship will begin and end in the spring semester.
 During the fall semester,

 L.E.A.R.N participants will participate in formal research shadowing opportunities,

 aimed at easing participants into the more formal research apprenticeship in the spring

 semester.
-Participants will gain hands-on experience while learning laboratory techniques,
+Participants have opportunity to gain hands-on experience while learning

-processing data, and helping with experiments.
-The goal is for L.E.A.R.N.™ students
+laboratory techniques, processing data, and helping with experiments.
+The goal is

-to be supported and engaged in the unique hands-on learning that research provides.
+for L.E.A.R.N.™ students to be supported and engaged in the unique hands-on learning